simplex-chat/simplexmq/protocol/overview-tjr.md

 - perform queue correlation (matching multiple queues to a single user) via either a re-used transport connection, user's IP Address, or connection timing regularities

-- learn a user's IP address, track them through other IP addresses they use to access to same queue, and infer information (e.g. employer) based on the IP addresses, as long as Tor is not used.
+- learn a user's IP address, track them through other IP addresses they use to access the same queue, and infer information (e.g. employer) based on the IP addresses, as long as Tor is not used.

 - drop all future messages inserted into a queue, detectable only over other, redundant queues